jdcumpson/glotstack/README.md

 or `--output-locales` via CLI.
 You can specify `outputDir` (`--output-dir`) or they will be written to the same directory as `sourcePath` (`--source-path`).

+## Recipes

+Some useful recipes that can be used to speed up development

+### Standardized Formatting Assignments